scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

 Linear models, multiple factors, and analysis of variance
 ==========================================================

-"formulas" to speficy statistical models in Python
+"formulas" to specify statistical models in Python
 --------------------------------------------------

 A simple linear regression